Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Conclusions and future work

-\begin{IEEEbiography}[{ }]{Manuel Martin Salvador} (MEng'09 -- MSc'11) graduated with distinction as a Computer Engineer from the University of Granada (Spain) in 2009, where he also received the MSc in Soft Computing and Intelligent Systems in 2011.
+\begin{IEEEbiography}[{ }]{Manuel Martin Salvador} graduated with distinction as a Computer Engineer from the University of Granada (Spain) in 2009, where he also received the MSc in Soft Computing and Intelligent Systems in 2011.
+Since 2017 he holds a PhD degree in Machine Learning from Bournemouth University (UK).
 Manuel has worked in a range of R\&D projects for the industry in several sectors: renewable energy, process industry and public transport.
-Currently he is a PhD candidate at Bournemouth University and works as R\&D engineer at We Are Base.
-His main research areas include automatic data preprocessing, predictive modelling and adaptive systems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Marcin Budka} received his dual BA+MA degree in finance and banking from the University of Economics, Katowice, Poland, in 2003, BSc in computer science from University of Silesia, Poland, in 2005 and PhD in computational intelligence from Bournemouth University, UK, in 2010, where he currently holds the Principal Academic in Data Science position.
-His current research interests include deep learning, metalearning, adaptive systems, ensemble models and complex networked systems with focus on evolution and dynamics of social networks. \end{IEEEbiography}
+His main research areas include automatic data preprocessing, predictive modelling and adaptive systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Marcin Budka} is a Professor of Data Science in the Faculty of Science and Technology at Bournemouth University, UK.
+He received his dual MSc/BSc degree in Finance and Banking from the Katowice University of Economics (Poland, 2003), BSc in Computer Science from the University of Silesia (Poland, 2005) and PhD in Computational Intelligence from Bournemouth University (UK, 2010).
+His research interests lie in a broadly understood area of machine learning and data science, with a particular focus on practical applications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Bogdan Gabrys} is a Data Scientist and a Professor of Data Science at the Advanced Analytics Institute, University of Technology Sydney, Australia.
+He received an MSc degree in Electronics and Telecommunication (Specialization: Computer Control Systems) from the Silesian Technical University, Poland in 1994 and a PhD in Computer Science from the Nottingham Trent University, UK in 1998.
+Over the last 20 years, Prof. Gabrys has been working at various universities and R\&D departments of commercial institutions. \end{IEEEbiography}